-Because most Key Stage 3 students take a short-term view of money, they need to develop awareness of the impact of every financial decision they make.
-In this section, students learn that different money decisions have different timelines (short, medium, or long term) and that these timelines change as you get older.
+Because most high school students have a short-term view of money, they need to develop awareness of the impact of every financial decision.
+In this section, students learn that different money decisions have different time horizons (short, medium or long term) and that these time horizons change as you grow older.